Financial wellness research and insights.

 Employees in the most need of guidance are often the ones who push off thinking about their finances.
 Start the new year off right by helping them create a financial plan and achieve their goals.

-Moneymap’s research-backed employee financial wellness program was designed with renowned Professor Dan Ariely and Duke University’s Common Cents Lab to help employees take action and improve their financial health.
+Moneymap’s research-backed employee financial wellness program was designed with renowned behavioral economist Dan Ariely and his team from Duke to help employees take action and improve their financial health.